nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/migration/adding-to-monorepo.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cMZ-ReC-jWU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Github Integration
+### GitHub integration

-If you said "yes" to Nx Cloud, you can enable Nx Cloud - Github integration to get a much better overview of what happens in your PRs.
+If you said "yes" to Nx Cloud, you can enable Nx Cloud - GitHub integration to get a much better overview of what happens in your PRs.

 ![Nx Console screenshot](/shared/github.png)